lareza-farhan-wanaghi/dicoding-microservices-submission-3/readme.md

    3. Scroll down to the "Danger Zone" panel and click the "Change visibility" button.
    4. Select "public" under the Change visibility pop-up.
 Then type the name of the image in the provided field and click the "I understand the consequences, change package visibility" button.

-    The screenshot below displays both the "shipping-service" and "order-service" images in GitHub Packages, and they are publicly visible.
+    The screenshot below displays both the pushed "shipping-service" and "order-service" images in GitHub Packages, and they are publicly visible.

    ![Screenshot 2023-09-18 at 12.45.07.png](_resources/Screenshot%202023-09-18%20at%2012.45.07.png)
 ### 4. Implementing Server Mesh with Istio on Kubernetes